mlibrary/about-publishing/src/content/features/title-tbd.md

     content:
       - type: highlight
         text: >-
-          The Fulcrum platform hosts
+          The Fulcrum platform hosts Asian Studies content from the University of Michigan Press.

+          Accessibility features with both the content and the platform facilitate engagement with foreign readers and readers with disabilities, and also enable responsiveness for mobile devices.

+          From within the e-reader on the platform, users can easily disseminate open access work via social media and scholarly communities.

           Open access content facilitates use across disciplines and allows users from across the globe to engage with University of Michigan Press scholarship.

-          Accessibility features with both content and platform facilitate engagement by foreign readers and readers with disabilities, as well as responsive design for mobile devices.

-          From within the e-reader on the platform, users can easily disseminate open access work via social media and scholarly communities.
       - type: youtube
         id: F1LiFINq27k
       - type: quote_slider